blockonomics/auto_invoice/README.md

 - No need for approvals/API key/documentation.
 Use your own bitcoin address to receive funds.
 - Invoices are peer to peer encrypted.
 Bitcoin amount adjusts dynamically according to [current price](https://medium.com/@blockonomics_co/peer-to-peer-no-signups-invoice-in-fiat-get-paid-in-bitcoin-f77772e4308b#.kayu1h1k0).
-Blockonomics support almost all fiat currencies.
+Blockonomics supports almost all fiat currencies.
 - Can to used to implement workflows like reccuring invoices, generate/mail invoices from website.
 - If you need branding, custom logo/style in invoices you need to subscibe to [BitKart Plan](https://www.blockonomics.co/views/pricing.html) and mail blockonomics support to setup your branding.